jump-dev/BARON.jl/README.md

 This wrapper is maintained by the JuMP community and is not officially supported by The Optimization Firm.

+## Getting help

+If you need help, please ask a question on the [JuMP community forum](https://jump.dev/forum).

+If you have a reproducible example of a bug, please [open a GitHub issue](https://github.com/jump-dev/BARON.jl/issues/new).

 ## License

 `BARON.jl` is licensed under the [MIT License](https://github.com/jump-dev/BARON.jl/blob/master/LICENSE.md).